wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

   .. tab:: Linux

+    .. note:: These instructions are based on Ubuntu 18.04, but would be similar for other Debian based Linux distributions.

-    **Installing VS Code**
+    **Installing Visual Studio Code**

       1. Download the Linux .deb file from `code.visualstudio.com <https://code.visualstudio.com/>`__
       2. Double-click on the .deb file in the file explorer
-      3. Click the "Install" button to install VSCode
+      3. Click the "Install" button to install VS Code

       .. figure:: images/linux/install-vscode.png
           :alt: Install VS-Code